sauravpradhan/AnySound2BT/README.md

 ->Sound should be routed to the BT device.

+->Please report an github issue if any device is not able to route audio to BT.

 #APK Link
 You can directly test the APK from the below link: https://drive.google.com/file/d/0Byaspar4S5SEWk9VNmQwcm5KdTQ/view?usp=sharing